- Boards and Commissions

 Keep Texas Beautiful’s (KTB) mission is to educate and engage Texans to take responsibility for improving their community environment.
 Efforts are focused in three major areas: litter prevention, beautification, and waste reduction.

 Keep Kennedale Beautiful (KKB) is a volunteer organization with a very active board (apply).
 If you’d like to be notified of upcoming volunteer efforts, please email staff .

 Wilda Turner is a Master Gardener in the Fort Worth Chapter, and is our go-to person for all things plants.
 Wilda writes a biweekly column, Wilda's Wisdom, for the KKB Facebook page where she shares gardening tips and lighthearted humor.
 Our local newspaper, the Kennedale News, even picked up her column.

 Wilda is a wealth of gardening knowledge and loves to help others get down in the dirt, have fun in nature, and work together to keep Kennedale beautiful.
 Wilda also maintains a large Adopt-a-Spot, which she keeps crystal clean.

-Written and submitted by Laurie Sanders to the KTB Enews (subscribe to e-news)
+Written and submitted by Laurie Sanders to KTB Newsletter (Subscribe)